-Length of Rotation: 2 weeks (maximum-15 students, two weeks will focus on Immunology/Inflammation, and
+Length of Rotation: 2 weeks (maximum-15 students/per rotation)

 Student’s Class Level: 4th, 5th year*